Proire/Java/README.md

 # Java
-This is my java practise
+This is my Java Practise